 LCM defines a significant cash flow as an external flow of cash or securities (capital additions or withdrawals) that is client initiated.
 An external flow of at least 10% of the portfolio market value is considered significant.
 This policy became effective July 1, 2002.

 The 3-year annualized standard deviation measures variability of the (gross) composite and the benchmark returns over the preceding 36-month period.

 Actual performance of client accounts may differ substantially.

 Past performance is not indicative of future results.

 The Benchmark Returns are not covered by the report of independent verifiers.

 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.

 The content presented in this document is for informational purposes and should not be taken as a recommendation to purchase any individual securities.
-Index returns shown in the performance comparisons were provided by Standard & Poor’s, Russell, and Bloomberg.
-All information comes from sources believed by LCM to be reliable.
-LCM cannot guarantee the accuracy of the comparative returns and therefore shall not be held liable for inaccurate information obtained from data providers.
+Index returns shown in the performance comparisons were provided by Standard & Poor’s, Russell, and Orion Advisor.
+All of this information comes from sources believed by LCM to be reliable.
+LCM, however, cannot guarantee the accuracy of the comparative returns and therefore shall not be held liable for inaccurate information obtained from data providers.